TaherehZarratEhsan/starter-hugo-academic/content/publication/example5/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In Multimedia tools and application journal
+publication: In  International Journal of Dynamics and Control journal
-publication_short: In Multimedia tools and application journal
+publication_short: In  International Journal of Dynamics and Control journal

 abstract: Numerous violent actions occur in the world every day, affecting victims mentally and physically.
 To reduce violence rates in society, an automatic system may be required to analyze human activities quickly and detect violent actions accurately.
 Violence detection is a complex machine vision problem involving insufficient violent datasets and wide variation in activities and environments.
 In this paper, an unsupervised framework is presented to discriminate between normal and violent actions overcoming these challenges.
 This is accomplished by analyzing the latent space of a double-stream convolutional AutoEncoder (AE).
 In the proposed framework, the input samples are processed to extract discriminative spatial and temporal information.
 A human detection approach is applied in the spatial stream to remove background environment and other noisy information from video segments.
 Since motion patterns in violent actions are entirely different from normal actions, movement information is processed with a novel Jerk feature in the temporal stream.
 This feature describes the long-term motion acceleration and is composed of 7 consecutive frames.
 Moreover, the classification stage is carried out with a one-class classifier using the latent space of AEs to identify the outliers as violent samples.
 Extensive experiments on Hockey and Movies datasets showed that the proposed framework surpassed the previous works in terms of accuracy and generality.